anshlabs716/syskit/README.md

 Some operations can modify system files, packages, services, caches, or other system resources.

-Android features may also require additional permissions, Shizuku, or root depending on the operation.

 **Use system-modifying features carefully.**

-Feature availability varies between operating systems, Android versions, devices, implementations, and permissions.
+Feature availability varies between operating systems and implementations.

 ---